Document Management Software—20 Tools Not to Miss in 2023

 1. Infinity — The Most Customizable Document Management Software

-Without a doubt, Infinity is among the best document management solutions on the market right now.
-Its extremely high level of customization can help you easily organize your documents in a way that suits your workflow and needs.
+Infinity's extremely high level of customization can help you easily organize your documents in a way that suits your workflow and needs.

 As we mentioned earlier, security is a very important aspect of every software, and Infinity takes it very seriously.
 The data transmitted between servers and users is encrypted using 256-bit TLS encryption and data backups are done twice a day.
 It is also GDPR-compliant which means that any data stored on Infinity’s platform can be easily converted to CSV files and deleted upon termination.